BBVA/apicheck/docs/source/home/internals.rst

         - books
         - users

-The global part is a request definition used as a template of all other rules.
+The global section defines a request used as template for all other rules.
 When you include a header in this section, all requests regarding this rules will include this value.